 – 22.214.171.124.0 Boot ROM (You get this by running the Mojave installer and just doing the firmware update that is a part of it)

-– Martin Lo’s preconfigured OpenCore for cMP package.
+– Martin Lo’s preconfigured OpenCore for the cMP package.

 For that package, go to this page, scroll down until you see all the attachments.
 Pick and download the latest one (0.7.1 at this time of writing)

-The result will be a .zip file downloaded to your system that has everything you need to install OpenCore on your Classic Mac Pro.
+The result will be a .zip file downloaded to your system with everything you need to install OpenCore on your Classic Mac Pro.

 That is it.
 You’re now ready to install OpenCore.

-And hit enter/return.
-Depending on how many drives you have in or connected to your Mac Pro, this list may be pretty big.
+- And hit enter/return.
+Depending on how many drives you have in or connected to your Mac Pro, this list may be pretty extensive.

 Each disk will be listed, with under it all the partitions of that disk.